thaliasch1/utfinfo-backend/README.md

 After cloning the project, you can find the .env file in the project root, where the environment variables are located; In this file it is necessary to update the variable URL and PORT.

-URL  = url that is running the back-end, generally: http://localhost, without the port
+URL  = url that is running the back-end, usually: http://localhost, without the port

-PORT = the port that is running, usually: 300
+PORT = the port that is running, usually: 3000

 In the .env file update: